peppersec/thunder_bridge/deployment/contracts/README.md

 # transactions for deposit or withdrawal confirmations.
 This price is used if
 # the Gas price oracle is unreachable.
 HOME_GAS_PRICE=1000000000
-# Fee percent on the Home side.
-User will be charged in tokens.
-The value has 2
+# Fee percent on the Home side (user will be charged during Foreign to Home).
-# decimal places. e.g. 500 means 5%
+# User will be charged in tokens.
+The value has 2 decimal places. e.g. 500 means 5%
 HOME_FEE_PERCENT=500

 # The RPC channel to a Foreign node able to handle deployment/configuration